jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 ```

 `automr` will firstly call Gaussian to generate the fragment guess, then transfer initial guess orbitals to PySCF and call PySCF to perform the sfX2C-UHF calculation.
 After UHF is finished, `automr` will terminate and no GVB calculation will be performed.
 Here the keyword `DKH2` is for GVB calculation and will not be used in the UHF calculation.

+## 4.4.51 block_mpi
+Request the MPI version of Block program to be used in DMRG calculations.
+By default `automr` would call the OpenMP version of Block program since it is faster than MPI version in a single node.
+Note that this keyword only changes the parallelism of DMRG-CASCI and/or DMRG-CASSCF calculations, but the NEVPT2 calculation after DMRG always utilize MPI parallelism (which requires `mpi4py` to be intalled).